South Launceston

 The level of cultural diversity witnessed in South Launceston was found to be above average when compared nationally for a number of language and cultural background related metrics

-South Launceston had a higher than average cultural diversity, with 19.6% of its population born overseas and 13.8% speaking a language other than English at home.
-Christianity was the dominant religion in South Launceston, accounting for 35.7% of its people.
-Hinduism stood out as being notably overrepresented, making up 4.0% of South Launceston's population compared to 2.5% across the rest of Tasmania.
+South Launceston, as per the data, exhibited above-average cultural diversity with 19.6% of its population born overseas and 13.8% speaking a language other than English at home.
+Christianity was found to be the predominant religion in South Launceston, comprising 35.7% of the population.
+Notably, Hinduism showed an overrepresentation in South Launceston with 4.0%, compared to the regional average of 2.5%.

 Frequently Asked Questions - Diversity